profxadke/infosecNews/README.md

 ```sh
 $ pip install -r requirements.txt  # or, with uv: uv pip install -r requirements.txt
 ```
-4) After installation of dependencies, you can simply execute `main.py`
+4) After installation of dependencies, you can execute `main.py`
 ```sh
 $ python ./main.py  # or ./main.py in Linux!
 ```